Named all bags and items of clothing

 Prayer and story to finish the day

-An Outside Hours Care program is available for parents to use.
-It is provided by Extend Before and After Schools Hours Care and there is a fee for this service.
-Prep students enrolled at Extend will be escorted (by Extend staff) to their classroom in the morning and collected from their classroom in the afternoon.
+An Outside School Hours Care program is available for parents to use.
+It is provided by The Outsiders Play Advocates, and there is a fee for this service.
+Prep students enrolled at OSHC will be escorted (by The Outsiders staff) to their classroom in the morning and collected from their classroom in the afternoon.

 7:30 am to 5:00 pm Monday to Thursday